 It is important for exercise professionals to keep their skills and knowledge up to date.
-Continuing Professional Development – CPD – is about exercise professionals doing extra courses, attending workshops or conferences or taking part in other activities which increase their skills base.
-REPs members are expected to do 10 hours of CPD activities per year and to log their CPD “points” where one point is equal to one hour of learning.
+Continuing Professional Development – CPD – is about exercise professionals doing extra courses, attending workshops or conferences or taking part in other activities, which increase their skills base.
+REPs members are expected to do approximately 20 hours of CPD activities over a two year period and to log their CPD “points” where in most cases one point is equal to one hour of learning.

 Can I get a course approved for CPD points?

-Yes we have a process for that to evaluate courses and give CPD points, contact the office for details
+Yes we have a process to evaluate courses and give CPD points, contact the office for details

 How much does it cost?

-It costs 400 AED per year to be a member of REPs
+It costs Dhs420 (VAT incl.) per year to be a member of REPs UAE

 Can my employer pay for my registration?